SohamVaidya12/AI-video-campign-Project/README.md

 - Uploaded my own photo to HeyGen's **Talking Photo** tool
 - Generated a personal avatar with natural gestures and expressions
 - Wrote a short product pitch script using ChatGPT
-- Applied a human-like voice using HeyGen/ElevenLabs
+- Applied a human-like voice using HeyGen and ElevenLabs
 - Created a professional avatar video as a demo

 #### ✨ Real-World Application: